 The United Church of Canada and its communities of faith can participate in political activity during the election but we cannot be partisan.
-During an election United Church communities of faith must register as third parties if they spend over \$500 during the federal election period on election advertising.
-Consult your provincial election regulations to ensure you are compliant with local rules as appropriate.
+During an election United Church communities of faith must register as third parties if they spend over \$500 during the election period on election advertising.